NBISweden/workshop-reproducible-research/pages/conda/conda-3-projects.md

 - sra-tools=2.10.1
 ```

-* Now, make a new Conda environment from the yml file (note that here the
+* Now, make a new Conda environment from the YAML file (note that here the
   command is `conda env create` as opposed to `conda create` that we used
   above):